elfakyn/knowledge/README.md

 # Fast Knowledge

 No bullshit documentation.
-Only what you need, copy paste snippets.
+Only what you need, copy paste snippets, and the like, with short explanations.